bwo/monads/README.md

     immediately with two.
 - `(lift-m-2 f [m [m2]])`: as `lift-m` but for binary functions.
 - `(lift-m* f [& args])`: as `lift-m` but for arbitrary arities.
-(N.B. this is implemented using sequence-m and appears to behave unexpectedly in the context of the continuation monad's `shift` and `reset`, but those should probably be considered experimental for the time being).
+(N.B. this is implemented using sequence-m and each appears to behave unexpectedly in the context of the continuation monad's `shift` and `reset`, but those should probably be considered experimental for the time being).
 - `ap`: lifts function application, but only for curried functions:

    ```clojure